gaut3/timeflow/README.md

 If you have existing Timekeep data, you can easily migrate:

-1. **Use the Import button**: In the Settings → TimeFlow → Data Management section
+1. **Use the Import button**: In the Settings → timeflow → Data Management section
 2. **Paste your JSON**: Copy the JSON data from your Timekeep codeblocks
 3. **Automatic duplicate detection**: The import process will skip duplicate entries
 4. **Or manually create the file**: Create `timeflow/data.md` with the format shown above